signifyd/magento2/docs/PAYMENT-DETAILS-GATEWAY.md

 }
 ```

-And finally provide settings to Signifyd extension on Magento database by adding settings on core_config_data table as explained on *Use existing payment gateway classes* section.
+And finally, provide settings to the Signifyd extension on Magento database by adding settings on the core_config_data table as explained in the *Use existing payment gateway classes* section.

 ```sql
 INSERT INTO core_config_data(path, value) VALUES(